LucasDower/PointsProjector/README.md

 # PointProjector

+⚠️ **This is a joke repo.
+It's not physically accurate and literally makes no sense.
+If you're trying to learn about path tracing then look elsewhere.
+Do not do this.**

 Standard raytracers are boring.
 This simple project fires a bunch of white particles out of a light source.
 When a particle hits a wall, the wall absorbs some of its colour depending on the wall's colour.
 A dot is then drawn at this location and the particle reflects off.

-**Note:** If you're trying to learn about raytracers look elsewhere.
-Do not do this, this is just for fun.

 ## Usage